robinlitjens/GoogleTickerStock-SVI/README.md

 This file contains Google Ticker Search when searching for the ticker plus the word stock (e.g. "AAPL stock") includes our paper's tickers from the S&P500.
 The variable TS_SVI" is the raw daily Google Ticker Search.
 The variable "TS_SVI_month" is the monthly Google Ticker Search from 2004 to the 2022 to perform fixed scaling per prior research.

 The data for the S&P500 for the years 2010  till 2022 is available.
 The data from the tickers of the Russell 3000 (excluding the SP500) for the years 2016 till 2022 will become available.
-The years 2010-2015 are currently being generated and uploaded.
+The years 2010-2015 for the Russel 3000 are currently being generated and uploaded.

 When using the data, please cite our paper: deHaan, E., Lawrence, A. and Litjens, R., 2019.
 Measurement error in Google ticker search.
 Available at SSRN 3398287. https://papers.ssrn.com/sol3/papers.cfm?abstract_id=3398287